CIS565-Fall-2014/Project6-DeferredShader/README.md

 * Either of the following effects
   * Bloom
   * "Toon" Shading (with basic silhouetting)
-* Point light sources
 * Screen Space Ambient Occlusion

 **NOTE**: Implementing separable convolution will require another link in your pipeline and will count as an extra feature if you do performance analysis with a standard one-pass 2D convolution.
 The overhead of rendering and reading from a texture _may_ offset the extra computations for smaller 2D kernels.

-You must implement one of the following extras:
+You must implement two of the following extras:
 * The effect you did not choose above
 * Compare performance to a normal forward renderer with
   * No optimizations